Mean Time Between Failures (MTBF): How to Calculate & Increase

 To ensure an appropriate, effective approach to asset management, it’s best combined with other techniques, such as condition-based maintenance and predictive maintenance, along with other metrics, such as mean time to repair, planned maintenance percentage and overall equipment effectiveness.

-A primary goal for all businesses is to maximise output and minimise downtime and mean time between failures is a useful metric to assess the reliability of the systems that support your operations.
+A primary goal for all businesses is to maximize output and minimize downtime and mean time between failures is a useful metric to assess the reliability of the systems that support your operations.

 By tracking MTBF, you can keep a handle on unplanned breakdowns in your facilities, and work towards improving overall reliability, leading to higher quality products and services and increased resilience in your business.